datalad-handbook/book/docs/basics/101-121-siblings.rst

 about the ``--url`` argument -- it's called "URL" but it can be a path as well.
 Also, don't forget to give a name to your dataset's sibling.
 Without the ``-s``/ ``--name`` argument the command will fail.
-The reason behind this is that the default name of a sibling if no name is given will be the hostname of the specified URL, but as you provide a path and not a URL, there is no hostname to take as a default.
+The reason behind this is that the default name of a sibling if no name is given will be the host name of the specified URL, but as you provide a path and not a URL, there is no host name to take as a default.

 .. todo::